SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention: Experiments

 \subsection{Which Projections Require an MoE?}

-As discussed in Sec.~\ref{sec:our_method}, each linear projection (K, V, Q, O) can potentially be replaced by an MoE.
+As discussed in Sec.~\ref{sec:our_method}, each linear projection (keys, values, queries, and output) can potentially be replaced independently by an MoE.
 Here we first check which projection benefits from such a replacement.
-As we target the parameter-matched setting, having experts where they are not necessary can have a negative effect.
-Since they use a significant part of the parameter budget, they can reduce the number of parameters available for the more useful parts of the model.
-Thus, we did a search over all possible combinations of expert versus fixed projections with two active heads and compared them to the parameter-matched baseline on Wikitext 103.
-Our models have 47M parameters.
-We also include a parameter-matched baseline with two heads, which serves as a lower bound for the performance.
-The results are shown in Tab. \ref{tab:expert_variants}.
-It can be seen that the output projection is necessary to match the performance of the baseline.
-Having key and query experts seems to be unnecessary.
-In fact, without the output and value experts, they even underperform the dense baseline with $H=2$ heads.
-The best-performing model is the one with experts for both value and output projections.
-We use this model variant for all the other experiments in this paper.
+As we target the parameter-matched setting, using MoE where it is not necessary can have a negative effect.
+Since experts use a significant part of the parameter budget, they can reduce the number of parameters available for the more useful parts of the model.
+Thus, we did a search over all possible combinations of MoE versus fixed projections with two active heads and compared them to the parameter-matched baseline.
+We find that the output projection is necessary to match the performance of the baseline (for detailed results refer to Tab. \ref{tab:expert_variants} in the appendix).
+Having MoE in the key and query projections turn out to be \textit{un}necessary.
+Models without the output and value MoE underperform the dense baseline with $\nheads=2$ heads.

+In sum, the best-performing model is the one using MoE for value and output projections.
+We use this model variant in the rest of experiments in this paper.\looseness=-1